Nuclear power in Slovakia

 Slovakia has five operational nuclear reactors, with a combined net power capacity of 2,308 MWe, with a sixth coming on line shortly.
 Within the EU, Slovakia is one of the pro-nuclear Visegrád Group nations.

-In 2018, nuclear power produced approximately 55% of the country’s electricity.
-With the additional two reactors starting in 2023, Slovakia is now in a position to be a net exporter of nuclear electricity.
-The country has two sites for its atomic projects: Bohunice Nuclear Power Plant (BNPP) and Mochovce Nuclear Power Plant (MNPP).
+The country currently operates two nuclear power plants - Bohunice Nuclear Power Plant and Mochovce Nuclear Power Plant.
+Bohunice was the first nuclear power plant to be built in former Czechoslovakia, with its first unit (A1) coming online in 1972.
+Mochovce is currently the most powerful plant in the country with a nameplate capacity of 1 411 MWe.

+In 2025, nuclear power produced 64% of the country’s electricity.
+Once Unit 4 at Mochovce becomes operational this number is expected to rise to over 75%.

 History

 Slovakia’s nuclear energy development has been driven by political strategy and economic necessity rather than purely technical factors.
 During the communist era, Czechoslovakia sought energy independence from Western imports, leading to the construction of the Bohunice A1 reactor in the 1960s.
 However, a major accident in 1977 forced its shutdown, prompting the government to rely on Soviet-designed VVER reactors at Bohunice NPP V1 and V2, reflecting the country’s strong political and economic ties to the Soviet Union.